How to Drain a Toilet Bowl: Step-by-Step Guide

 Removing the remaining water is an essential step to ensure the toilet bowl is clean and free from any waste buildup.
 If you skip this step, the remaining water can cause unpleasant odor and attract insects and bacteria.
 Also, any remaining water may cause future clogs or blockages in the toilet bowl.

-ALSO READ : How to Dispute an Apple Charge
+ALSO READ : How to Cut Marble: A Step-by-Step Guide

 After removing the water, you can then proceed to thoroughly clean the inside of the toilet bowl using a toilet brush and disinfectant.
 Scrub the inside of the bowl thoroughly, paying special attention to the areas under the rim and around the drain.
 Once done, you can then flush the toilet to rinse the bowl and refill it with water.